rfong/computery-resources/ERGONOMICS.md

 ### Firmware

-Many indie keyboard users make use of [QMK](https://qmk.fm/), an open-source firmware project for heavily customizing computer input devices, with a focus on keyboards and great support for layering and macros.
+Many indie keyboard users make use of [QMK](https://qmk.fm/), an open-source firmware project for heavily customizing computer input devices, with great support for layering and macros.

-While you can make QMK do whatever you want at an extremely low level, there are also streamlined user interfaces for simple keymapping.
-- [QMK Configurator](https://config.qmk.fm/): an online interface & tool for creating config files for keyboards supported in `qmk_firmware`
-- [QMK Toolbox](https://qmk.fm/toolbox/): a desktop app for flashing firmware files onto keyboards
+If you only need "basic functionality" (remapping keys and using layers and macros), there are some great streamlined tools for that which don't require you to write any code.
-- [VIA](https://caniusevia.com/): an extremely user-friendly desktop app for changing keymaps and auto-reflashing your keyboard with them
+- [VIA](https://caniusevia.com/): an extremely user-friendly desktop app for quickly modifying keymaps and auto-reflashing your keyboard with the new configurations.
+- [QMK Configurator](https://config.qmk.fm/): an online interface & tool for creating configurations for keyboards supported in `qmk_firmware`.
+Can use [QMK Toolbox](https://qmk.fm/toolbox/) to flash your board.

+Some examples of advanced QMK functionality:
+- Assigning a key different functions on tap vs. hold, or based on number of taps
+- Custom LED/OLED behavior
+- Interpret a joystick, trackball, etc